(for veterinary information only)

 INTERACTIONS WITH OTHER DRUGS

-Inhibitors of Monoamine Oxidase-A cannot be used with miratazpine, as this combination increases the risk of the aforementioned serotonin.
+Inhibitors of Monoamine Oxidase-A cannot be used with miratazpine, as this combination increases the risk of the aforementioned serotonin syndrome.
 Fortunately, MAO-A inhibitors are not used in veterinary medicine so this is of little concern.(The exception would be amitraz, the active ingredient in several canine anti-tick products as well as in Mitaban® dip used against mange mites in dogs.
 Amitraz is both an MAO-A and MAO-B inhibitor).
-The only other MAO inhibitor used in veterinary medicine is seligiline which is an MAO-B inhibitor and a 14 day "wash out" period is recommended between the use of seligiline and mirtazapine.
+The only other MAO inhibitor used in veterinary medicine is selegiline which is an MAO-B inhibitor and a 14 day "wash out" period is recommended between the use of selegiline and mirtazapine.

 Use of mirtazapine with selective serotonin reuptake inhibitors ("SSRI's")can raise brain serotonin levels high enough to create "serotonin syndrome" as mentioned above.
 Mirtazapine should not be used with these drugs.
-The most commonly used SSRI in veterinary medicine would be fluoxetine (Prozac®).
+The most commonly used SSRI in veterinary medicine would be fluoxetine.
+Other medications that increase the risk of serotonin syndrome when used concurrently with mirtazapine include: tramadol (pain reliever), buspirone (anti-anxiety medication), cimetidine (antacid), erythromycin (antibiotic), ketoconazole (antifungal), metoclopramide (stomach motililty modifier), and narcoticpain relievers.

 CONCERNS AND CAUTIONS